-Autonomous Mobility is interested to test all services that are being discussed in the framework of WP2 and developed in WP4.
-In particular, AM would like to ensure to provide a possibility to accommodate all types of passengers, including for example passengers with reduced mobility.

-Furthermore, AM are interested to test on-demand if technically possible and approved by the authorities.
+Autonomous Mobility is interested to test all services that are being discussed in the framework of WP2 and developed in WP4 (see in particular D.2.13 First Definition of AVENUE services).
+In particular, they would like to ensure to provide a possibility to accommodate all types of passengers, including for example passengers with reduced mobility.
+Furthermore, they are interested to test on-demand if technically possible and approved by the authorities.

-3.2 Geneva: Action plan and roadmap
+3.2 Action plan and roadmap Geneva